pstimpel/otpweb/README.md

 "Last-night-I-ate-2-shoes!"

-By using such an approach, you can create easo to remember, but complex passwords.
+By using such an approach, you can create easy to remember, but complex passwords.
 Another way is to use such a sentence, and use the first characters of each word to form your password:

 LnIa2s!